 To facilitate remote learning, faculty are designing lectures and activities based on learning goals for students for both class sessions and the course as a whole.
 The learning goals for students will determine the most appropriate learning modality, whether that is a synchronous session that will include a live platform for virtual learning, or asynchronous sessions to be delivered as modules.

 Some online courses will be offered in a synchronous format, to allow faculty and students to engage in learning at the same time.
 Please plan to be available during the scheduled class session regardless of the instructional delivery, unless the course is listed as “fully online asynchronous only.”
 Faculty are being asked to record their lectures for both synchronous and asynchronous courses.

-The course schedule now has specific tier designation, ranging from 1-5 for each fall course, informing how a course will be offered.
-On the Registrar web page, under "How to Register," select the applicable schedule (College for Women, College for Adults, Graduate College), then enter the term (Fall 2020), the subject and course number, and click on Class Search.
+The course schedule now has specific tier designation, ranging from 1-5 for each course, informing how a course will be offered.
+On the Registrar web page, under "How to Register," select the applicable schedule (College for Women, College for Adults, Graduate College), then enter the term (Spring 2021), the subject and course number, and click on Class Search.
 You will see the tier designation listed as an Attribute.

 This Online Learning Guide is designed to help students to maximize the experience of online learning.